powerhousepro69/videoinfox/readme.md

-videoinfox v.2.052 &nbsp; &nbsp; Where video play is a clipboard copy away.
+videoinfox v.2.052 &nbsp; Where video play is a clipboard copy away.

 Find local Video Files fast, immediately play and get info on.
 Download Video Urls effortlessly and autoplay with Play Clipboard.